-This story was originally published by San Quentin News, a prison newspaper that reports on rehabilitative efforts to increase public safety and achieve social justice from inside San Quentin State Prison.
-Read more here or follow them on Twitter.
+This article was first published by San Quentin News, a newspaper that reports on rehabilitative efforts to increase public safety and achieve social justice from inside San Quentin State Prison.
+Visit SQN’s website or follow them on Twitter.
 The article has been lightly edited to add clarity and conform with PJP style rules.

 The California Department of Corrections and Rehabilitation (CDCR) leads the nation in vaccinating its prison population, according to a study done by the non-profit Prison Policy Initiative (PPI).